-Rounding out Nvidia's triple play of Super cards (still a cringeworthy name in my book), we have the Nvidia GeForce RTX 2080 Super joining the pantheon of the best graphics cards.
+Rounding out Nvidia's triple play of Super cards (still a cringeworthy name in my book), we have the Nvidia GeForce RTX 2080 Super joining the pantheon of the best graphics cards and included in some of the best gaming PCs.
 With no real thread from AMD at the high-end, the RTX 2080 and 2080 Ti remain unchallenged.
 Still, it's nearly a year after the launch of the GeForce RTX cards, and just in time for the back-to-school season, Nvidia has new and improved product refreshes available.

 The 2080 Super specs were released earlier in the month, and they're exactly what you'd expect from a mid-cycle product update: Take the same TU104 GPU that's used in the RTX 2080 (and 2070 Super now), enable all of the streaming multiprocessors (SMs) and CUDA cores, and crank the GDDR6 memory clock from 14Gbps up to 15.5Gbps.
 Depending on your reference point, GPU clocks are either nearly the same (2080 Founders Edition) or about 100MHz faster (reference 2080 clocks).
 It's not an incredibly exciting launch, in other words.

 If you already bought an RTX 2080, you can get nearly the same level of performance via overclocking (specifically, increasing the GDDR6 clocks).
 If you've been thinking about buying a $700 graphics card, the RTX 2080 Super now claims top honors—and this time there's no $100 price premium at play if you buy the Founders Edition direct from Nvidia.
 (Technically speaking, Nvidia isn't using the Founders Edition branding with the new Super cards, but that's basically what they are.)